filecoin-project/lotus-docs/content/en/storage-providers/operate/sector-pledging.md

 ---
-title: "Sector pledging"
+title: "Get storage power"
-description: "Pledging sectors is a technique to seal sectors with random data to make increase the miner's power in the network.
-This guide covers the motivation, steps to create and upgrade pledged sectors back to a usable state."
+description: "A storage providers power in the network."
-lead: "Pledging sectors is a technique to seal sectors with random data to make increase the miner's power in the network.
-This guide covers the motivation, steps to create and upgrade pledged sectors back to a usable state."
+lead: "A storage provider can obtain power in the network by pleding commited capacity sectors, or by taking in storage deals.
+This page covers the motivation, and steps needed to take for both of these methods"
 draft: false
 menu:
     storage-providers: